Raspberry Vinegar Recipe. Cranberry Variation

-The vinaigrette made with the raspberry vinegar are beautifully colored and intensely flavored, a little goes a long way—mixed with a good olive oil in salad dressings, splashed into a fruit salad or a berry dessert sauce.
+The vinaigrette made with the raspberry vinegar is beautifully colored and intensely flavored, a little goes a long way—mixed with a good olive oil in salad dressings, splashed into a fruit salad or a berry dessert sauce.
 Don’t hesitate to make the full batch, or even a double batch, as it keeps very well, plus a friend or two might be delighted to see one of the precious ruby-colored bottles come her way.

 Raspberry Vinaigrette: The most luxurious of all: You’ll be delighted to have raspberry vinegar on hand!